Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

 A fourth flatboat drifts into position along the jetty, and port hands roll his Roman bride’s carriage onto it, along with the goods cart.
 The port hands stack the trunks belonging to Mud Face and Milky alongside their duplicari, underlings quick to plant their asses under some wicker awnings.

-Aedan clamors to join Looir on the first barge, but his virile brude tows his leash, forcing him onto the last.
+Aedan clamors to join Looir on the first barge, but his virile brute tows his leash, forcing him onto the last.

 Powerfully built men join them, standing along one side with their long sticks and pushing the flatboat away from the jetty.
 Farther out, half their number rush to the other side, all turning their lengthy sticks over and dipping the paddle ends into the depths.
 The river flows against them, and the gondoliers churn faster while two beefy pilots at the stern keep the rudder steady.